kirinzloh/Programming-Assigment---Process-Tree-Management/README.txt

 -=-=-Purpose of program -=-=-

-The purpose of this program is to construct a directed acyclic graph (DAG) as the system to keep track of the flow of the programs.
-The user will then traverse through this DAG in order to run the programs.
+The purpose of this program is to construct a directed acyclic graph (DAG) of user programs from an input text file.
+The user will then traverse through this DAG and execute the processes which have control and data dependencies between each other.